confluentinc/event-streaming-patterns/docs/stream-processing/timestamp-assigner.md

 ## Problem

-Timestamps are a critical component of stream processing framework as they impact processing order and will drive the behvior of stateful operations such as joins or windowed aggregations.
-Depending on the use case it may be desired to extract a timestamp embedded in the event payload vs. using a timestamp assciated with the event itself.
+Timestamps are a critical component of stream processing framework as they impact processing order and will drive the behavior of stateful operations such as joins or windowed aggregations.
+Depending on the use case it may be desired to extract a timestamp embedded in the event payload vs. using a timestamp associated with the event itself.
 Event timestamps are usually assigned by the stream processing application during the ingestion phase.

 ## Solution Pattern